Polish group sues Argentine paper under new Holocaust law

 “The combination of these two threads: information about the crime on Jews in Jedwabne during the German occupation and the presentation of fallen soldiers of the independence underground is manipulation, an act to the detriment of the Polish nation,” the organisation said in a statement.

 The ruling Law and Justice party has praised the‘doomed soldiers’.
-While many are seen as national heroes in the struggle against Soviet domination, some led killings of Jews, Belarusians and other minorities.
+While many are seen as national heroes in the struggle against Soviet domination, some led killings of Jews, Belarussians and other minorities.

-In an article posted on its website on Saturday evening, Pagina 12 said,“this newspaper did not receive any legal communication and only learned of the information through international news agency reports.”

-“If successful, this attempt at international censorship could threaten freedom of expression worldwide,” the article read.

 Deputy Justice Minister Michal Wojcik said he hoped the case would go to court.